rakshatam/Text-Conditioned-Rectified-Flow-Matching-in-Pixel-Space/README.md

 - Resolution is fixed at 64x64 pixels, which constrains the level of fine detail achievable in generated images.
 This was a deliberate choice given the available computational budget.
-- quantitative evaluation metric, such as FID, was computed with 10000 image generation via the InceptionV3 model with     varied text prompts but text prompts large diversity couldn't be achieved due to dataset limitations and how Auto        captioning models captions Images.
+- quantitative evaluation metric, such as FID, was computed with 10000 image generation and it's reference dataset images via the InceptionV3 model with  varied text prompts but text prompts large diversity couldn't be achieved due to dataset limitations and how Auto captioning models captions Images.

 ## Repository Structure